 To conclude, we have demonstrated, for the first time, direct resonant coupling between a superconducting qubit and a macroscopic mechanical membrane oscillating at 4 MHz—over two orders of magnitude below previous realizations~\cite{Lee2023}.
 By employing a heavy-fluxonium architecture, we bridge the gap between the GHz-scale of superconducting circuits and the low-frequency mechanical domain, while preserving coherence.
 Exploiting the membrane’s long lifetime and periodic weak measurements, we reconstruct its noise spectrum and reveal a clear asymmetry between emission and absorption—a direct signature of the non-commutativity of phonon creation and annihilation operators.

-Importantly, operating a \(5.3\)\,ng membrane at 4~MHz brings us into the regime where a macroscopic spatial superposition would decohere via the Diósi–Penrose mechanism on timescales comparable to the membrane’s intrinsic coherence~\cite{Gely2021}.
+Importantly, operating a \(5.3\)\,ng membrane at 4~MHz brings us into the regime where a macroscopic spatial superposition might decohere via the Diósi–Penrose mechanism on timescales comparable to the intrinsic coherence of the membrane~\cite{Gely2021}.
 Looking ahead, this platform naturally lends itself to quantum and adaptive feedback protocols—using membrane drives or conditional qubit preparations informed by real-time readout—to achieve active stabilization, state steering, and generation of non-classical mechanical states~\cite{Sayrin2011}.
 Several optimizations could improve the device performance.
 Phononic‐crystal engineering should boost the electromechanical cooperativity by three orders of magnitude.
-Increasing the DC bias above 11.5~V—by mitigating leakage currents—reducing the membrane–qubit separation to sub-µm scales, and applying standard surface passivation to extend the qubit coherence time \(T_2\) will together maximize the coupling–coherence product \(\Omega T_2\).
-These measures should close the current order-of-magnitude gap and enable operation in the strong-coupling regime, thereby enabling experimental tests of gravitational collapse theories.
+Increasing the DC bias above 11.5~V—by mitigating leakage currents—, reducing the membrane–qubit separation to sub-µm scales, and applying standard surface passivation to extend the qubit coherence time \(T_2\) will together maximize the coupling–coherence product \(\Omega T_2\).
+These measures should close the current order-of-magnitude gap and enable operation in the strong-coupling regime, thereby enabling experimental tests of wavefunction collapse models.